Coiot/cbr-main/src/albums/s5/Episode19.md

 - scene_number: 51
   scene_title: "Advance of the Warrior Queen"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season5-episode19-scene51.jpeg
-  narration: "<p>Amina of the Zazzau surprised many pundits by successfully taking Kerouane off the Wassoulou last part.
+  narration: "<p>Amina of the Zazzau surprised many pundits by successfully taking Kerouane off the Wassoulou last episode.
 Now she looks to go one better, and knocks forcefully on the door of Bissandugu, the Wassoulou capital. </p><p></p><p>Samori Ture may be ejected from the Cylinder sooner rather than later.
 That’s fine though, it will give him more time to practice his route tree for the Philadelphia Eagles. </p>"
 - scene_number: 52
   scene_title: "Another W for the People’s Champ"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season5-episode19-scene52.jpeg